Start your business

 Once your corporation’s trademark or service mark is in use, you have the option to register a mark in Arkansas and at the federal level with the USPTO.
 State registration costs $50 and is good for five years.
 Federal registration costs $225 or $275 per class of goods/services, depending on how you complete your application; it must be renewed every 10 years.

-It is often easier and quicker to register a trademark at the state level, but the federal level can offer broader protection, which is valuable to corporations wanting to do business outside of Arkansas.
+It’s often easier and quicker to register a trademark at the state level, but the federal level can offer broader protection, which is valuable to corporations wanting to do business outside of Arkansas.

 A registered agent is an individual or entity appointed to receive service of process and other legal notices for your corporation.
 You’ll want to choose an agent who is available at all times during regular business hours.
 They’ll also need a physical address in Arkansas or be authorized to provide agent services in the state.

-Arkansas requires you to appoint a registered agent when filing your Articles of Incorporation.
+Arkansas requires you to appoint a Arkansas registered agent when filing your Articles of Incorporation.
 If your corporation fails to appoint or maintain an agent, the Secretary of State will act as the company’s registered agent by default.

 To form a corporation in Arkansas, incorporators file the Articles of Incorporation with the Secretary of State.
 This legal document officially forms your company and provides the state with many important details about your new business.
 The articles are sometimes called the Certificate of Incorporation or the Corporate Charter.
+There isn’t a separate form for professional corporations; both types of corporations use the same form.

 You’ll want to file the Articles of Incorporation in Arkansas if it’s going to be the main location for your business operations.
 You’ll need the following information to file your articles: